sair-gp/sair-gp/README.md

 Git · GitHub · Web Scraping · LocalStorage

 📂 What I've Built
-I enjoy building things that solve problems I'm interested in—from library management systems to tools for musicians.
+I enjoy building things that solve problems I'm interested in.
+From library management systems to tools for musicians.

 Feel free to check out my repositories!